 A license must be renewed annually.
 If a business receives more than one license from the commissioner, the licenses shall be issued at the same time, but only after all conditions for each license are met.
 The licenses may be combined into one joint license.

-(a) For a license to store grain, $110 for each home rule charter or statutory city or town in which a public grain warehouse is operated.
+(1) for a license to store grain, $110 for each home rule charter or statutory city or town in which a public grain warehouse is operated;

-(b) A person with a license to store grain in a public grain warehouse is subject to an examination fee for each licensed location, based on the following schedule for one examination:
+(2) in addition to the license fee required under clause (1), a person with a license to store grain in a public grain warehouse is subject to an examination fee for each licensed location, as follows:

 |Bushel Capacity||Examination Fee|

 |250,001 to 500,000||$||545|

 |500,001 to 750,000||$||700|

 |1,000,001 to 1,200,000||$||1,040|

 |1,500,001 to 2,000,000||$||1,380|

 (3) the fee for supplemental examinations required by the commissioner under section 232.24 is $55 per hour per examiner.